 As the 1980’s dawned there was a rumble in the jungle as punk gave away to a new ferocious movement hailing from United Kingdom.
 New Wave Of British Heavy Metal stepped up to take the crown.
 Hundreds of bands had already made their stance at stardom and while most of them would not make it past endless pub circuits and (if they were lucky) their first albums, groups like Def Leppard, Iron Maiden, Saxon and Samson would go on to achieve great success.

 The older guard however, faced the challenge head on.
 Black Sabbath released “Heaven And Hell,” one of their finest records and resurrection of their career.
-Motorhead scored gold with their fourth album “Ace Of Spades,” still a landmark release.
+Motörhead scored gold with their fourth album “Ace Of Spades,” still a landmark release.
 And then of course Judas Priest delivered “British Steel” in April 1980.
 Although by that time Priest had been around in some form or other for almost 10 years.
 “British Steel” still remains the greatest NWOBHM-album ever released, in just 40 minutes it captured everything that was essential in the movement.
 It was sharp, it was steel, it was tight, focused and packed with awesome power.
-Still today it is the sound of the legends.
+Still today 40 years after its release, it is the sound of the legends.

 Nowadays the album is sometimes rather unfairly packed in the same league with follow-up “Point Of Entry” and in lesser context “Turbo” as commercial, more mainstream effort.
-You could discuss in length about the two latter albums and their relation to bigger musical climate, and that indeed will come later.
+You could discuss in length about the two latter albums and their relation to bigger musical climate, and that indeed has been discussed elsewhere.
 As for “British Steel” it was simply one part of the palette the album created, there was plenty more going on within its structure.

 The message “Steeler” carries is made clear right from the start.
 Guitars kick off the song in furious style, with fast riff sounding exceptionally sharp and heavy here, clearly very different to the last studio album.
 Holland’s machine gun-like drum attack soon takes over and the song settles into its groove.
 There’s actually only one word proper enough to describe it: metal.
 The energy level right from the beginning is incredible, the song seems to be stampeding on a tight leash, ready to snap and break free at any second.
 What comes across instantly is the impressively tight bass line, the playing of Ian Hill being woven into the song, you might not give it much attention during the first listen, but you would definitely notice were it to be extracted away from the song.
 It is nothing flashy, simply supporting the track giving it extra heavy power.
 Through the album it is obvious the songs come first before individual performances.
 Yet there is much to talk about on that front as well.